Communication

-Briar: encrypted messaging without internet, servers, or a phone number
+Briar: encrypted messaging that also works without internet, servers, or a phone number

-Briar: encrypted messaging without internet, servers, or a phone number
+Briar: encrypted messaging that also works without internet, servers, or a phone number

-Briar: encrypted messaging without internet, servers, or a phone number
+Briar: encrypted messaging that also works without internet, servers, or a phone number

-Every other messaging app in this series has one thing in common: they need internet.
-Briar doesn’t.
+Every other messaging app in this series has one thing in common: they depend on internet connectivity in normal use.
+Briar can also work without it.

 Briar works peer-to-peer.
 There are no servers.
-Messages go directly from device to device — via the Tor network when internet is available, via Bluetooth or WiFi Direct when it isn’t.
+Messages go directly from device to device — via the Tor network when internet is available, via Bluetooth or local Wi-Fi when it isn’t.
 If the network goes down — through outage, censorship, or emergency — Briar keeps working.

 That makes Briar fundamentally different from Signal, Session, or Threema.
 Not better for daily use — but irreplaceable in situations where the infrastructure itself cannot be trusted.